sunpy/sunpy/doc/source/sunpy/guide/installation/index.rst

     This way of running the tests may not work if you do it in the sunpy source distribution.
-See :ref:`sourcebuildtest` for how to run the tests from the source code directory, or :ref:`running-tests` for more details.
+See :ref:`sourcebuildtest` for how to run the tests from the source code directory.

 Building from source
 ====================